-Home to the Edinburgh University Theatre Company, Bedlam is the oldest student-run theatre in Britain.
-Clearly visible from Edinburgh’s Royal Mile in the heart of the city, Bedlam is a fully operational 90-seat theatre housed in an imposing neo-gothic church.
+Home to the Edinburgh University Theatre Company, the Bedlam Theatre is the oldest student-run theatre in Britain.
+Clearly visible from Edinburgh’s Royal Mile in the heart of the city, Bedlam is a fully operational 90-seat repertory theatre housed in an imposing neo-gothic church.

-Chaplaincy.
-In 1980, it was given to the EUTC, who named the building Bedlam Theatre.
+In 1980, the building was given to the EUTC, who named the building Bedlam Theatre and have been there ever since.

 For more information about the building, head over to the EUTC Wiki here.